Morgan Fairchild: Career

+On October 3, 2023, it was announced that Fairchild would feature in the Lifetime film, Ladies of the '80s: A Divas Christmas.
+According to the official synopsis, the movie follows five soap opera divas readying for a reunion show who take on playing cupid during Christmas to bring together their director and producer as they all learn the meaning of the true Christmas spirit.
+The ensemble cast is made up of Fairchild, Loni Anderson, Linda Gray, Donna Mills, and Nicollette Sheridan.

 Personal life

 Fairchild was married to Jack Calmes from 1967 to 1973.

 For many years, she has been an activist for social causes including AIDS and environmentalism.

-Since 1980, she has been involved with long-term partner Mark Seiler.
+She has revealed that she has a mild form of a chronic illness known as ME/CFS.
+In 2015, she made a speech about her challenges with the illness at a briefing for the National Academy of Medicine formerly known as the Institute of Medicine (IOM).

+In 1987, she was involved in a long-term relationship with Mark Seiler.
+Fairchild reported on her Twitter account that Seiler died on July 7, 2023.

 She stated that she was twice kidnapped in the early 1970s.

 In addition to her work as an actress, Fairchild has long maintained a strong role within the Screen Actors Guild, now SAG-AFTRA.
 Fairchild was a three-year board member of the Guild and has served on several committees, including co-chair Legislative Committee, National Executive Committee, SAG-AFTRA Relations Committee, Commercials Contracts Committee, Honors and Tributes Committee (HATS), and Guild Governance and Rules Committee.